akrck02/GTD-LIB-TS/README.md

-# GTD API - Getting things done.
+# GTD Library - Getting things done.
 Easy code :)

 > This is a typescript library with code snipets that let you develop software faster.